cppservergit/apiserver-odbc/README.md

 cpp_avg_time{pod="test"} 0.00050264
 ```

-Now that we verified that the connection to API-Server++ is OK, let's create an HTML file test.html on your disk, add this content, change the value of the _SERVER_ variable (see the beginning of the `script` section) and save it:
+Now that we verified that the connection to API-Server++ is OK, let's create an HTML file test.html on your disk, add this content and change the value of the _SERVER_ variable at the beginning of the `script` section, and save it:
 ```
 <!doctype html>
 	<head>